nptruong01/Banking-system-ver2/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 We welcome your feedback and contributions to enhance and optimize this banking system further.

----

-*Please note that the screenshots and paths mentioned in this README are based on fictional data and URLs.
-Make sure to replace them with actual URLs and paths corresponding to your hosted images and files.*